Love and Rules: Children Need Both to Thrive

 Remember that when you are thinking this through with other adults who care about your children (spouse, former spouses, grandparents etc.) always approach them knowing that they also want the best for the adolescent, that their style has some strengths to it, and that your goal is to move towards the style that will be best for your teen.
 By doing so, you’ll be most likely to come to effective compromises when necessary.
 Everyone has different strengths, but we also know what approaches lead to the best results.
 We can still get to that point together working from the strengths we start with.
 Learn about the benefits of each parenting style approach as well as the results that research suggests it will lead to.

-In the scientific literature this type of parenting is called authoritative.
-It is more easily understood as balanced.
+This type of parenting may be more easily understood as balanced parenting.
 Think of these kinds of parents in the same way we think of lighthouses.
 They act as a stable force on the shoreline, guiding their children to safety, but helping them learn to navigate rougher waters.
 This style is warm, loving, and responsive to a developing person’s needs.
 It also is protective in that it includes just enough rules and monitoring to keep a child safe.
 Each family can find the right balance for their children and neighborhood.
 All young people benefit from knowing they are loved.
 But let’s be honest, some kids need more rules by virtue of their nature or need to be monitored more closely because their peer group or neighborhood is more challenging.

 Balanced parenting leads to children with greater success in many areas.
 These include, better grades, better mental health, less drug use, later and safer initiation of sex, less violence, less bullying and safer driving behaviors.
 This kind of parenting also leads to the closest and most communicative relationships between parents and children.
 It is the style of parenting we know works best overall.